yuxshao/learn-gamedev/Introduction to Game Development.md

 ##### Checkpoint

-You can download the GM project with everything up to this step [here](../resources/checkpoints/platformer/1_minimal.gmz).
+You can download the GM project with everything up to this step [here](../resources/checkpoints/platformer/1_minimal.gmz) for Windows or [here](../resources/checkpoints_mac/platformer/1_minimal.gmz) for Mac.

 <a id="smooth-movement"></a>
 ###3.3.2 Smooth Movement